paranext/usfm-tools/README.md

 - [marker] attributes
   - Warn the attribute will not be considered for special attribute types if there are multiple `usfm:match` tags
   - Do not consider for any special attribute things if name is `style` since that attribute is always the marker name in USFM
+  - Do not consider for any special attribute things if it is marked to skip output to USFM because all the special attribute things are related to output to USFM
-  - Do not consider for default attribute if any `usfm:match` with `beforeout` containing `|<attribute-name>=`.
+  - Do not consider for default attribute or special attributes if any `usfm:match` with `beforeout` containing `|<attribute-name>=`.
 This is here to prevent `id` on `periph` from being default even though it reasonably should be
 - [marker] attribute markers - `ca`, `cp`, `va`, `vp`, `cat`
   - One `usfm:match` or `usfm:tag` or `usfm:ptag` with  `beforeout` `\\__`
-    - Special case: `version` on `usx` is not an attribute marker (probably needs some kind of special marking indicating `usx` marker is replaced by `usfm` marker, then `version` could be adjusted to be text content attribute without a special case)
+    - Special case: `version` on `usx` is not an attribute marker (once this script can handle replacement markers, this won't need to be a special case)
   - get marker name from `beforeout`
   - `para` if `usfm:ptag` or `beforeout` has `\n`; `char` otherwise
   - `isAttributeMarker` on the attribute-created marker
   - `attributeMarkers` list on the parent marker
+- [marker] text content attributes
+  - Not an attribute marker (`cp` qualifies for both otherwise)
+  - One `usfm:match` with `match="TEXTNOTATTRIB"` or `match="TEXTNWS"`
+    - Special case: `usx` marker `version` is text content (it has `match="TEXTNWS"` in one of two occurrences; probably should be on both.
+Probably needs some kind of special marking indicating `usx` marker is replaced by `usfm` marker)
+- [marker] Leading attributes
+  - Not an attribute marker or text content attribute
+  - One `usfm:match` is present
+    - `match` must not be `TEXTNOTATTRIB` or `TEXTNOTATTRIBOPT`
+    - `beforeout` must not contain `\\__ `
 - [markerType] programmatically determine if marker types should have newlines before the marker
   - In `style` attribute element (or, if there is no `style` element, in the `element` element), one `usfm:ptag` or `usfm:tag` or `usfm:match` direct child with `beforeout` with `\n` in it (`verse` - `\n` is optional, whereas it does not seem to be optional in the others.
 Does this matter for us?
 I don't think so; I think it all normalizes out to being just whitespace).
     - `cell` has `usfm:ptag` which I think is a bug.